LUTZ BUSINESS INSIGHTS

 ABOUT THE AUTHOR

-Ryan Wade is a Software Solutions Manager with Lutz Tech and has over five years of relevant experience.
-His primary responsibility is to manage the software solutions team and client relationships.
-He also maintains standards and procedures for the department, both internally and externally.
+Ryan Wade is a Tech Director at Lutz with over ten years of relevant experience.
+His primary responsibility is to manage the software solutions practice, including team administration and client relationship management.
+Ryan is also the lead on Lutz's online client portal, Threadworks.

 AREAS OF FOCUS